 BEAUTY AND NUMBER

 But how do crack mathematicians experience human suffering?
 Ramanujan, racked by pain, tells Hardy that the agony comes in ‘mysterious mathematical surges.’
 When most relentless, he says, ‘there is a surge at x = 1,’ and he must work to halve its intensity, ‘when [. . .] the surge is [. . .] at x = -1.’
 Hardy remarks that the pattern seems to resemble a famous mathematical hypothesis and suggests to his friend, hopefully, that he ‘may find the proof during one of your hallucinations.’

-At the end of Passage, we are shown a slender but all-important cultural bridge, the shared wish of both Indian and English characters to see justice done – that a man not be wrongly imprisoned.
-To Leavitt’s enduring credit will be his demonstration in The Indian Clerk of the degree to which his characters’ shared passion for mathematical truth and beauty unites them.
+At the end of Passage, we are shown a slender but all-important cultural bridge, the shared wish of both Indian and English characters to see justice done – so that a man is not wrongly imprisoned.
+To Leavitt’s enduring credit will be his demonstration in The Indian Clerk of the extraordinariness of the bond that his characters’ shared passion for mathematical truth and beauty creates.
 As Hardy thinks, after Ramanujan’s death, they ‘were united in our devotion to a task in the presence of which the need to eat, even the need to love, fell away.’